micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ros2 run micro_ros_setup configure_firmware.sh uros
 ```

-This set the Ethernet and Micro-ROS required configuration, but we're going to modify it, to add our application.
+This sets the Ethernet and Micro-ROS required configuration.
+However, in order to add our application, we're going to modify it.

 ### Modify the configuration
 On a console, type the next commands: